 Place of Origin: Frankfurt/Main, Hesse, Germany

 Apples: made from Cox Orange Pippin

 Package type: 750ml green glass wine bottle with screw cap

 Appearance: pours a clear straw yellow with no head and almost no carbonation.
 Body is medium.

 Aroma/Nose: On the nose overripe apples with a hint of white wine and wood.
 I can sense also floral and sweet notes with a touch of alcohol.
 The scent resembles slightly English cider.

 Taste: Surprisingly, it starts very bitter with some sweetness, which I would classify as medium.
-On the mid-palate some light smoky ham taste, but only in the beginning with a moderate slightly lemon-like acidity and a hint of white wine and overripe apples.
-The aftertaste has lingering bitter flavor with alcohol taste and gives a warming effect in the throat.
-The bitter taste gets milder after a while, but is still dominating.
+On the mid-palate, some light smoky ham taste, but only in the beginning with a moderate slightly lemon-like acidity and a hint of white wine and overripe apples.
+The aftertaste has lingering bitter flavour with alcohol taste and gives a warming effect in the throat.
+The bitter taste gets milder after a while but is still dominating.

 Price: purchased online from Apfelweinkontor at 8 EUR.